sde1000/python-dali/dali/driver/hasseb_firmware/README.md

   power supply isn't controllable by software, this will be indicated in the response.

-* Byte 3 of the command sets the voltage of the internal power supply, in tenths of a volt.
+* Byte 4 of the command sets the voltage of the internal power supply, in tenths of a volt.

-* Byte 4 contains flag bits:
+* Byte 5 contains flag bits:

 ** Set power supply

 ** Short the bus (this is useful for testing control gear's response to power supply failures)

-* Byte 5 sets the maximum number of retransmission attempts during collision avoidance.
+* Byte 6 sets the maximum number of retransmission attempts during collision avoidance.
 (The standard doesn't specify a minimum or maximum, but it's sensible for the firmware not to retry forever!)

-Bytes 6–n must be set to zero.
+Bytes 7–9 must be set to zero.

 #### 0x07, Send frame

+* Byte 3 is the incrementing sequence number of the command.
+Sequence is incremented by one every frame sent.
+If a response is expected, the sequence number of the response frame equals the sequence number of the sent frame.

+* Byte 4 is the length of the DALI data frame in bits.
+The default is 16 bits.
+24-bit frames will be supported in future.

+* Byte 5 is a flag indicating if a response is expected.
+0 for no response, 1 for response.

+* Byte 6: reserved

+* Byte 7: reserved

+* Bytes 8-10: Data bytes sent to DALI bus.

 XXX I haven't finished assigning data to bits and bytes in this section yet!
 What do we need?